 With world smartphone users set to hit 3.8 billion in 2020, every website needs to be mobile-optimized.
 A lot of your prospects use their phones to consume information and check businesses online.
 If you aren’t targeting them, you’ll be losing a massive chunk of leads.

 Optimize your UI and set up opt-in forms for mobile viewing.
 This will enable mobile users to enjoy the experience you offer, building loyalty with your brand and making them more likely to subscribe to your list.

 5. Leverage Social Media to Connect and Engage

 Social media provides a platform for businesses to engage in conversations with potential consumers.
 Since social media popularity is sharply increasing every year, you need to include it in your lead generation efforts.

 Create business accounts on Facebook, Instagram, Twitter, LinkedIn, and YouTube.
 Regularly post content and engage with your audience.
 You can also leverage social media ads to bring targeted traffic to your website, which will result in quality leads.
 In this way, you can get to your prospects, no matter which platform they use.

 Once you have gained the audience’s attention, you can regularly engage with them with email marketing.
 If a person engages with your business, they will gradually start trusting you, making them more likely to buy from you in the future.

 6. Automate Your Marketing

 Technology has been enhancing all facets of business, especially marketing.
 Automation is the best tool to get more leads.
-You can get the information of customers and turn them into a genuine lead on autopilot.
+You can get the information of customers and turn them into genuine leads on autopilot.

 There are many lead generation software that you can consider for automating your lead generation.
 These tools help you find interested prospects and build a targeted email list.